-As you may know, there a several types of water purity available depending on what you’re tackling at the bench, from Type III for general use such as rinsing out your beakers, all the way up to Type I+ for sensitive applications like the intriguingly sounding ‘graphite furnace atomic absorption spectrometry’ (GF-AAS).
+As you may know, there are several types of water purity available depending on what you’re tackling at the bench.
+This includes a range from Type III for general use such as rinsing out your beakers, all the way up to Type I+ for sensitive applications like the intriguingly sounding ‘graphite furnace atomic absorption spectrometry’ (GF-AAS).

 To implement a coherent classification system for water purity, we make use of several key factors describing the various properties of water.

 Conductivity is reported as microSiemens per centimeter (µS/cm) at 25oC and is the reciprocal of resistivity and provides a measure of a fluid's ability to conduct electrical current.
 Conductivity is typically used when assessing water ranging from 'raw water' through to 'drinking water' and provides a valuable, non-specific indication of the level of ions in the water.

 Reported as Mega-Ohms per centimeter (MO-cm) at 25oC, resistivity is related to conductivity: a high resistivity equals a low conductivity.
 As such, it also provides a measure of the water's ionic content.
 Unlike conductivity, resistivity is primarily used in the assessment of ultrapure water.